sareenv/Authentication-Service/README.md

 <li> Support for the recaptcha for verify the human interaction </li>
 <li> Functionality to maintain the detailed access log of the account login history. </li>
 <li> View the logged details such as IP Address, browser detials, OS and device type of the clients. </li>
+<li> Supports the multi-factor authentication option to increase the account security.</li>
 <li> Allows the users to modify the details </li>

 ## Running the project.